sourav-bk/Golang/Goroutines&Channel.md

  Its follow that, do not share memory directly, share memory by Communicating.

  Managing concurrent in a program is a nightmare So CSP was designed precisely to solve in Managing concurrent, privent locks, race conditions, and unpredictable result or  crashes in concurrent go program.

+ Go manage or makes concurrency using

+ 1. Goroutines 2.
+Channels 3. select 4.
+Sync primitives like WaitGroup, Mutex, Once, etc.
+ - ## 1.
+Goroutines:
+      Goroutine is a lightweight thread managed by the Go runtime.
+ - ## 2.
+Channels:
+      Channel is used for communication between goroutines.
+Think of it as a pipe through which goroutines send and receive values.
+ - ## 3. select:

+ - ## 4.
+Sync primitives like WaitGroup, Mutex, Once, etc.

 </details>